A strong no-go theorem on the Wigner's friend paradox

 From this experiment we can measure (as frequencies) the empirical probabilities $\wp(ab|xy)$, using only the information available at the end of the experiment, namely, the values for $a$, $b$, $x$ and $y$.
-Unless $x=1$, all records for the value of $c$ are erased when Alice performs her measurement, so in general that information cannot be accessed at the end of the experiment, and likewise with the value of $d$.
+Unless $x=1$, all records for the value of $c$ are erased when Alice performs her measurement, so in general that information cannot be accessed at the end of the experiment, and likewise with the value of $d$ on Bob's side.
+A detailed quantum mechanical description of the EWFS is provided in Methods.